Advertising Disclaimer: I do not do sponsored posts, but I do use affiliate links throughout my site to earn money. All opinions are 1000% my own.

 Already use the first-time code?
 Periodically, HelloFresh will offer a $20 credit to users that have canceled their membership.

 Check your credit card offers for HelloFresh credit too.
-Right now, my American Express is offering 1,500 bonus points for a HelloFresh order of $50 or more.
+I have noticed that my American Express card has offered 1,500 bonus points for a HelloFresh order of $50 or more, so even if you can’t figure out how to keep getting HelloFresh discounts, you might be able to score some cash back.

 I received several $20 credits for referring friends and family to the program.
 Their referral system is quite beneficial for everyone to try, so you don’t have to feel like a salesperson when you pitch it to your family.
 Just offer them your $40 off code, which will make three meals for two people $29 ($19 for vegetarians) or give them a voucher for a free meal (which usually comes in your box).